bigwiv/Biopython-cn/chr21.rst

-Chapter?21??Where to go from here ®C contributing to Biopython
+Chapter 21  Where to go from here ‚Äì contributing to Biopython
 =============================================================

-21.1??Bug Reports + Feature Requests
+21.1  Bug Reports + Feature Requests
 ------------------------------------

 Getting feedback on the Biopython modules is very important to us.